Şükriye Sultan: Second marriage

 On 4 September 1935, she married Ahmad Al-Jaber Al-Sabah at Cairo, Egypt.
 They divorced in 1937.

 On 10 February 1938, she was engaged to Midhat Bey, son of Ziver Pasha.
 However, the marriage, didn't take place.
 In 1944, she sided with Şehzade Ömer Faruk when the council chose Şehzade Ahmed Nihad as the head of the family.

 Third marriage

-In April 1949, she married Mehmed Şefik Ziya (1894 – 1980) an American citizen of Turkish Cypriot ethnicity.
+In April 1949, she married Mehmed Şefik Ziya (1894 – 1980), an American citizen of Turkish Cypriot ethnicity.
 In 1952, she, her husband, and her sister returned to Istanbul after the revocation of the law of exile for princesses.
 Here she settled in Çamlıca Villa.

 Death

-Şükriye Sultan died on 1 April 1972 at the age of sixty-six and was buried in the mausoleum of her great grandfather Sultan Mahmud II, Divanyolu, Istanbul.
-Mehmed Şefik afterwards married Neslişah Sultan, daughter of Şehzade Mehmed Abdülkadir.
+Şükriye Sultan died on 1 April 1972 at the age of sixty-six and was buried in the mausoleum of her great grandfather Sultan Mahmud II, in Divanyolu, Istanbul.
+Mehmed Şefik later married Neslişah Sultan, daughter of Şehzade Mehmed Abdülkadir.